Aliases for GLS2 Gene

 GeneCards Summary for GLS2 Gene

 GLS2 (Glutaminase 2) is a Protein Coding gene.
 Diseases associated with GLS2 include stomach carcinoma in situ and juvenile dermatitis herpetiformis.
-Among its related pathways are Gene Expression and Metabolism.
+Among its related pathways are Alanine, aspartate and glutamate metabolism and Arginine biosynthesis.
 GO annotations related to this gene include glutaminase activity.
 An important paralog of this gene is GLS.

 UniProtKB/Swiss-Prot Summary for GLS2 Gene